Making Packages In R

 We did not yet tell R to actually generate the

-ual files and folders in our package.
-This needs to be done withroxygen2::roxygenise()
+manual files and folders in our package.
+This needs to be done withroxygen2::roxygenise().

 Exporting “user-level” functions

-and was set up by RStudio with an exportPattern
+and was set up by RStudio with an exportPattern.
+Any file name in R/ that

 matches it is automatically exported, meaning offered to users of your package